cristivlas/shmy/README.md

 ```

 ### 11. Export and Source
-The rough equivalents of bash 'eval', 'export' and 'source' are implemented in the eval command,
+The rough equivalents of bash 'eval', 'export', and 'source' are implemented in the eval command,
-that supports --export and --source command line options.
+which supports --export and --source command line options.

 Examples:
 ```